vivekfeelfree/gemini-cli-termux/docs/termux-api/MERGE_STRATEGY.md

 ├── packages/core/src/
 │   ├── utils/
 │   │   └── termux-detect.ts     # NEW - no conflicts
+│   │   └── contextMemory.ts     # NEW - Termux context memory logic
-│   └── index.ts                  # Minimal EDIT - 1 export line
+│   └── index.ts                  # Minimal EDIT - 2 export lines
 ├── scripts/
 │   ├── postinstall.js           # NEW - no conflicts
 │   ├── termux-setup.sh          # NEW - no conflicts